Fall Reopening FAQs

 We will continue to host the District 9 polling location on campus, and we will work with the Ulster County Board of Elections to ensure this effort follows appropriate social distancing and other safety measures for voters.

-At this time, all study abroad is suspended for fall 2020, per SUNY administration.
+All study abroad is suspended for spring 2021, per SUNY administration.
 New Paltz will follow SUNY guidance on international mobility and study abroad experiences.

 The Center for International Programs, in cooperation with the Division of Academic Affairs, will continue to monitor and assess all future study abroad programs.